LenderPanel.com

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Investec conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may require that you obtain the consent of the landlord.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance